Yamato Kingship

 The Yamato Kingship refers to the regime that emerged in the Nara region (Yamato region) since the 4th century.
 But the term does not imply the origin of Japan, which is disputed in Japanese history.
 At the same time as the rise of the Nara Kingship, there were probably several or even dozens of power centers in the Japanese archipelago.
 This is an issue that Japanese academia attaches great importance to.

 In the course of the development of the tribes from the state of separation to the direction of union between the 2nd and 3rd centuries, the Japanese royal power had become the center of the tribes.
-In order to establish its position as a united ally, the Japanese royal power attached importance to foreign relations, paid tribute to the Eastern Jin Dynasty and the Southern Song Dynasty, and made every effort to maintain close relations with the countries on the Korean peninsula (Baekje and Gaya), monopolizing various technologies imported by foreigners.
+In order to establish its position as a united ally, the Japanese royal power attached importance to foreign relations, paid tribute to China's Eastern Jin and Liu Song dynasties, and made every effort to maintain close relations with the countries on the Korean peninsula (Baekje and Gaya), monopolizing various technologies imported by foreigners.
 In the second half of the 5th century, it was able to overwhelm the gentry in the capital and the local clans.